peeringdb/docs/docs/index.md

 If you want to poke around on your own, it's **readonly** at [https://beta.peeringdb.com/](https://beta.peeringdb.com/) with self describing API docs at [https://beta.peeringdb.com/docs/](https://beta.peeringdb.com/docs/)

-More thorough docs are at [Api Specs](api_specs.md), but in a nutshell, just prepend the URL with `api/` to get that object in json.
+More thorough docs are at [API Specs](api_specs.md), but in a nutshell, just prepend the URL with `api/` to get that object in JSON.

 For example:
 [https://beta.peeringdb.com/net/1](https://beta.peeringdb.com/net/1)